Getting Started¶

 |---|---|---|

-| Prebuilt | Quick start, gaming, reproducible | Pull a ready-made image from a registry |
+| Prebuilt | Quick start, gaming, reproducible | Pull a ready-made image from a registry.
+Packages and config are baked in — you just create and enter. |

-| Custom | Full control, specific packages | Build from a distro base image |
+| Custom | Full control, specific packages | Build from a distro base image via Containerfile.
+You declare everything in the TOML config and podbox generates the rest. |

-Prebuilt Method (Quick Start)¶
+Prebuilt (Quick Start)¶

 Prebuilt profiles come with Wayland, audio, GPU, and common packages ready to go.
+They're the fastest way to get a working container.

 Non-interactive¶